oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.11.1 Delete file
 Deletes the specified file from an endpoint.

-OpenC2 Consumers that receive 'delete file' commands
+OpenC2 Consumers that receive a'delete file' Command:
 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access file' in the status text

-#### 2.3.11.2 Delete edr:registry entry
+#### 2.3.11.2 Delete edr:registry_entry
 Deletes a registry entry.
-The 'type' property MUST be populated and MUST conform to the registry entry types as defined in the Microsoft Windows [Winnt.h header](#winnth-registry-types).
+The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

-OpenC2 Producers that send 'create edr:registry entry' Commands
+OpenC2 Producers that send 'create edr:registry_entry' Commands:
 * MUST include the 'path' property of the edr:registry entry Target
 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property

-OpenC2 Consumers that receive 'create edr:registry entry' Commands
+OpenC2 Consumers that receive a 'create edr:registry_entry' Command:
-* But cannot access the registry entry specified in the registry entry Target
+* but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access registry entry' in the status text

 #### 2.3.11.3 Delete edr:service
 Deletes the registry key that executes a service on system boot.